Sedation Dentist – Catonsville, MD

 Oral Conscious Sedation

 If you experience more moderate forms of dental anxiety or require more than one dental treatment during your appointment, we may suggest oral conscious sedation dentistry.
 This involves taking a prescribed medication before your appointment that will cause you to become much more relaxed.
-You may even feel euphoric by the time we begin administering treatment.
-Throughout your appointment, you’ll remain awake but feel no pain or concern for what is going on around you.
-When finished, you’ll need to have someone escort you home, as it will take some time for the medication to wear off.
+Throughout your procedure, you will remain awake but feel no pain or concern for what is going on around you.
+When the appointment is finished, you will need to have someone escort you home, since it will take some time for the medication to wear off.